XiaoqianZhu1997/PHBS_MLF_2018/README.md

 ## 4. Data preprocessing:
 - We put our Data preprocessing details under the file [PHBS_MLF_2018/data_preprocessing.ipynb](https://github.com/XiaoqianZhu1997/PHBS_MLF_2018/blob/master/data_preprocessing.ipynb)
-- In this step, we tried undersampling method and oversampling method
+- In this step, we tried undersampling method and oversampling method.
-- For each method, we tried different machine learning method to classify the data.
+- After resampling, we use grid search cross-validation to find optimal (hyper)parameters and substitue those params into our prediction model.
+The detailed (hyper)parameters that are treated as best parameters can be found in the [Third Part](https://github.com/XiaoqianZhu1997/PHBS_MLF_2018/blob/master/ml_projec_v5.ipynb).
 - **Further research direction**:
   1) To deal with the outliers of each feature and see their effects on the accuracy rate;
   2) To try oversample method and compare the new outcome with that of under sample method.